Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Dallas has played 12 games, with nine wins against the spread.

-- The Cowboys are 4-3 ATS when favored by 4 points or more this season.
+- This season, the Cowboys have an ATS record of 6-3 in their nine games as a favorite of 3.5 points or more.

-- Dallas' games this year have hit the over on six of 13 set point totals (46.2%).
+- Dallas' games this year have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).

-- Dallas is 7-2 against the spread and 6-2 overall this season when the team notches more than 24.8 points.
+- Dallas is 7-2 against the spread and 6-2 overall this season when the team records more than 24.8 points.

-- When Dallas churns out over 355.2 yards, the team is 9-2 against the spread and 8-2 overall.
+- Dallas is 9-2 against the spread and 8-2 overall when the team piles up over 355.2 yards.

 - The Cowboys have turned the ball over 16 times this season, four more turnovers than the Football Team have forced (12).